vhartman/vhartman.github.io/_posts/2024-08-07-variable-timestep-mpc.md

 There are many things one could do here.
 First should probably be an implementation in C++ to see how the results and speedups hold up in a real implementation compared to the python versions I have here.
 I have no reason to expect drastic differences, but you never know.

+In addition, there are a few things that should be done to strengthen the analysis:
+- Analyze different start states and ensure that the results hold up, and we did not only 'find' system-cost-state combinations that lend itself to the non-uniform discretization
+- Look at the behaviour for 'more realistic' settings: Check how this approach handles disturbances, noise, and how this approach works when employed in an RTI scheme.
+- Influence of the integrator that is used for discretization on the strategy.
+I found that with a simple euler integrator, large timesteps did not work well anymore (this means that sometimes the uniform controller works a bit better than in the plots above, and sometimes drastically worse.
+Roughly the same for the non-uniform discretization).
+- Another metric for how good your controller is is how well the predicted path is being followed, i.e. answering the question 'are we actually at the state that we predicted $$x$$ seconds ago?'
+For a good controller, the prediction should closely align with where we actually end up.
+At least in the scenario with little noise.

 Then, there are a variety of other things one should have a look at and analyze further.
 Amongst other things

-- Influence of the integrator that is used for discretization on the strategy.
-I found that with a simple euler integrator, large timesteps did not work well anymore (this means that sometimes the uniform controller works a bit better than in the plots above, and sometimes drastically worse.
-Roughly the same for the nonuniform discretization).
 - Conditioning the stepsize on something, possibly a reference trajectory, or the solution of the previous timestep
   - I do feel like it should be possible to figure out some approach to figure out where fine timesteps are required, and where we do not need a fine discretizaztion online in an RTI scheme.
   - Similarly, incorporating stepsize control from numerical integration in MPC like approaches might lead to a good stepsize-choice-policy.